gboehl/dynare/doc/manual/source/dynare-misc-commands.rst

-      This option is not mandatory and allows to plot the expressions only over a sub-range. ``DATE1`` and ``DATE2`` must be dates as defined in :ref:`dates in mod file`.
+      This option is not mandatory and allows to plot the expressions only over a sub-range. ``DATE1`` and ``DATE2`` must be dates as defined in :ref:`dates in a mod file`.

    .. option:: --style MATLAB_SCRIPT_NAME